Self Organizing Nebulous Growths for Robust and Incremental Data Visualization: Introduction

 \section{Introduction}

 \IEEEPARstart{I}{n} data analysis today, we often encounter high-dimensional datasets with each dimension representing a variable or feature.
-For example, in experimental biology, one typically records the expression levels of thousands of genes per cell\cite{pierson2015zifa} or per population\cite{ montgomery2010transcriptome}.
 When analysing such datasets, reducing the data dimensionality is highly useful to gain insights into the structure of the data.
-Visualization of high-dimensional data is achieved by reducing the data down to 2 or 3 dimensions.
+Visualization of high-dimensional data is achieved by reducing the data down to two or three dimensions.

-In practice, we often assume static data visualization, i.e. the data are presented to the dimensionality reduction methods all at once.
+In practice, we often assume static data visualization, i.e., the data are presented to the dimensionality reduction methods all at once.
 However, with the advent of big data, the data may be presented incrementally for the following two main reasons.
-First, the dataset may be extremely large and has to be divided and processed sequentially \cite{fisher2012trust}.
+First, the dataset may be so large that it has to be divided and processed sequentially \cite{fisher2012trust}.
 Second, there are scenarios where data is incrementally acquired through a series of experiments, such as the continuous acquisition of Geographical Data \cite{montoya2003geo} or data gathered by mining social media \cite{zhang2008visualization}.
-In Fig. \ref{inc_vis} we show how data can be augmented with either homogeneous data (new data that has a structure similar to the already observed structure) or heterogeneous data (new data that has a structure unlike the already observed structure).
-In real-world situations, both scenarios may be present indistinguishably, and these necessitate incremental data visualization, where we either directly use or continually train a pre-trained model to visualize the data increments.
-In addition, it is often required that the visualization on existing data do not change drastically after the new data is added for consistency in data interpretation.
-In the following, we explore the applicability of existing dimensionality reduction techniques for incremental data visualization.
+In Fig. \ref{inc_vis}, we show how data can be augmented with either homogeneous data (new data with a structure similar to the already observed one) or heterogeneous data (new data with a different structure to the already observed one).
+In real-world situations, both scenarios may be present indistinguishably, and these necessitate incremental data visualization where we either directly use or continually train an already trained model to visualize the incoming data increments.
+In addition, it is often required that the visualization on existing data does not change drastically after the new data is added for consistency in interpreting the visualizations.

+Recently, t-distributed Stochastic Neighbor Embedding (t-SNE) \cite{maaten2008visualizing} and Uniform Manifold Approximation and Projection (UMAP) \cite{mcinnes2018umap} have shown success in nonlinear dimensionality reduction of static datasets.
+However, t-SNE and UMAP are non-parametric by design and therefore have to be \textit{reinitialized} and \textit{retrained} in the presence of new data, thus not ideally suited for incremental data visualization.
+The parametric variant of t-SNE, called parametric t-SNE \cite{van2009learning}, may suit better for such scenarios, as it can be further trained with either the new data or a combination of old and new data without re-initialization.
+However, as we will show later, the visualization quality of parametric t-SNE is not as good as t-SNE for the datasets considered in our experiments.